Geology of Austria: Geologic history

-Most of Austria's rocks formed in the last 540 million years, during the Phanerozoic explosion of life.
+Most of the rocks in Austrian territory formed in the last 540 million years, during the Phanerozoic explosion of life.
 Small zircon crystals, eroded out of three billion year old granites are among the few remnants of the Precambrian.
 Dobra Gneiss, at 1.38 billion years old, is the oldest rock in Austria within the Moldanubian Superunit in the Waldviertel region.
 Mica schist and phyllite were deposited between 900 and 500 million years ago.

 Cambrian

 In the Cadomian Event, fragments of continental crust such as the Bohemian Massif and the Alps joined the margin of the supercontinent Gondwana.
 Igneous activity occurred, in connection with small ocean basins opening.
 The Maissau granite, dated to 570 million years ago, in the eastern edge of the Bohemian Massif is a remnant of this igneous activity.
 The Austrian crustal components of Gondwana drifted into the southern hemisphere in the early Cambrian.
 At the end of the Cambrian, some crustal fragments separated again as microcontinents with the opening of the Rheic Ocean.
 The Moravian Superunit is one example of this pattern.